-C40 Where practicable, recoveries of all target analytes should be measured within each batch of analyses.
+C39 Where practicable, recoveries of all analytes in the scope should be measured within each batch of analyses.
 If this requires a disproportionately large number of recovery determinations, the number of analytes may be reduced.
-However, it should be in compliance with the minimum number specified in Table 2.
-This means, that at least 10% of the representative analytes (with a minimum of 5) should be included per detection system.
+However, it should be in compliance with the minimum number specified in Table 1.
+This means that at least 10 % of the analytes (with a minimum of 5) should be included per detection system.